TobyCeballos/odin_docs/docs/setting-up/opening-balances.md

 ## Add Additional Accounts

-Add any accounts from your previous system that do not exist in Frappe Books by navigating to the Chart of Accounts.
+Add any accounts from your previous system that do not exist in OdinPOS by navigating to the Chart of Accounts.

 You can follow the steps shown